I have concerns about my child's progress, what should I do?

 If you wish to discuss your child's progress please make an appointment to see their class teacher initially.

-Each school within the Federation has a SENDCo who coordinates the provision for pupils who require additional support.
+Our school has a SENDCo who coordinates the provision for pupils who require additional support.

 If you have any concerns or wish to discuss your child further, please contact the SENDCo for your school.